oyar99/RAG-Scaling-for-QA/README.md

 We evalute the 3 systems against well-known dataset benchmarks for QA and MHQA.

 - _LoCoMo_: A dataset consisting of 10 _very_ long-term conversations between two users annotated for the QA task.
-The dataset has been forked into this repository under `datasets\locomo` folder.
+The dataset has been forked into this repository under `src\datasets\locomo` folder.
 See [LoCoMo](https://github.com/snap-research/locomo) for more details on the generation and statistics of the dataset.

 ## Requirements